VerumQuaerite/config_files/README.md

 **Just clone the repo, and then copy the config files into the correspond app config directory.**
 **INSTALL SCRIPT COMING SOON!**

+# NOTE
+**The picom config sometimes breaks if you change the rice.
+Don't worry.
+I'm looking forward to fixing it!**

 # Disclaimer !
 **I use gh0stzk's autobspwm/rice as a starting point.**
 **The rice i use and configure is the cristina one.**